apache/druid/docs/data-management/manual-compaction.md

 title: "Manual compaction"
 ---

+In Apache Druid, compaction is a special type of ingestion task that reads data from a Druid datasource and writes it back into the same datasource.
+A common use case for this is to [optimally size segments](../operations/segment-optimization.md) after ingestion to improve query performance.

+You can perform manual compaction where you submit a one-time compaction task for a specific interval.
+Generally, you don't need to do this if you use [automatic compaction](./automatic-compaction.md), which is recommended for most workloads.

 ## Setting up manual compaction

-To perform a manual compaction, you submit a compaction task.
  Compaction tasks merge all segments for the defined interval according to the following syntax:

 ```json
 {